fleetdm/fleet/handbook/brand.md

 ## Rituals

-Directly Responsible Individuals (DRI) engage in the rituals below at the frequency specified for the ritual.
+Directly Responsible Individuals (DRI) engage in the rituals below at the frequency specified.

 | Ritual                       | Frequency                | Description                                         | DRI               |
 |:-----------------------------|:-----------------------------|:----------------------------------------------------|-------------------|